-(Click on the topic you want to navigate to that page)
+(Click on one of the topics below to navigate to that page.)

 Welcome to Eastern Illinois University.
 Information technology plays a key role in your educational career at Eastern, and the university strives to provide the appropriate resources and services to enable you to have an exceptional learning experience.
 This guide provides basic information on the many technological resources available at Eastern our support options section of this guide if you have any technology issues.

-Every Eastern student is assigned a technology identity, consisting of a NetID and E-number, as well as their PantherMail email account, when first admitted.
+Every Eastern student is assigned a technology identity, consisting of a NetID and E-number, as well as a PantherMail email account, when they are first admitted to EIU.
 Your NetID is a combination of your initials and last name and possibly a number.
 For example, if your name were Jane Q. Student, your NetID would be jqstudent.
 Your PantherMail address would be firstname.lastname@example.org.
-You can confirm your NetID by looking up your name on Eastern’s home page search function (top right of page, “search web & directory.”)
-Find your entry.
-Click on “Additional Information.”
-Your NetID will be listed in the pop-up window.

 Your E-number is your essential means of personal identification at Eastern.
 To protect against identity theft, the university limits the use of Social Security Numbers, substituting a proprietary nine-digit E-number instead.
 This number can be found on your Panther Card.
 Use it to identify yourself in all communication with Campus Technology Support.

 Eastern's email system, known as PantherMail, is the official communication channel for all academic and university notices.
 PantherMail is powered by Microsoft Office 365.
 You should check your account regularly.
 Official communication includes class schedules, student financial aid notifications and account statements from the Business Office.
 Failure to monitor your PantherMail inbox can result in missed messages.
 It is your responsibility to ensure that your PantherMail account is checked regularly and that it has sufficient free space to receive university communication.